-The requirements of a reverse mortgage often are being 62 or older, using the property as your main living place, and holding a low remaining mortgage balance or having paid it off.
+The requirements of a reverse mortgage usually include being 62 or older, maintaining the property as your primary living place, and having a low remaining mortgage balance or having paid it off.

-Homeowners who are on a limited income and find themselves needing additional funds find reverse mortgages advantageous for their circumstance.
-Social Security and Medicare benefits can not be affected; and the funds are not taxable.
-Reverse Mortgages may have adjustable or fixed interest rates.
-Your home will never be in danger of being taken away from you by the lender or put up for sale without your consent if you live longer than the loan term - even if the current property value dips under the balance of the loan.
-If you would like to find out more about reverse mortgages, feel free to call us at 9254610500.
+Reverse mortgages are appropriate for retired homeowners or those who are no longer bringing home a paycheck but must supplement their limited income.
+Social Security and Medicare benefits can not be affected; and the money is not taxable.
+Reverse Mortgages can have adjustable or fixed interest rates.
+Your residence is never at risk of being taken away by the lending institution or sold against your will if you live longer than your loan term - even if the current property value goes under the balance of the loan.
+Call us at 9254610500 to explore your reverse mortgage options.

 Do you have a question regarding a mortgage program?